How to Choose and Set Up an External Microphone Instead of Built-in?

 • Don't aim the microphone directly at the keyboard or fan.

-Test your audio quality right now on DoCam.io.
+Verify your microphone quality right now on DoCam.io.